jfbu/texdimens/texdimens/README.md

 guaranteed to be the same dimension as the input, if that one admits any representation as `E bp`; else it will be either the closest match from above or from below (for this unit the error is at most `1sp`).

-The `\texdimenbpup` and `\texdimenbpdown` allow to choose the direction of approximation.
+The variants `\texdimenbpup` and `\texdimenbpdown` allow to choose the direction of approximation.

-`\texdimenwithunit{<dimen1>}{<dimen2>}` produces a decimal `D` such that `D \dimexpr dimen2\relax` is parsed by TeX into the same dimension as `dimen1` if at all possible, else it will be a closest match, but one does not know if from below or above (and whether the approximation from the other direction is a better or worst match).
+`\texdimenwithunit{<dimen1>}{<dimen2>}` produces a decimal `D` such that `D \dimexpr dimen2\relax` is parsed by TeX into the same dimension as `dimen1` if this is at all possible.
 If `dimen2<1pt` all TeX dimensions `dimen1` are attainable.
 If `dimen2>1pt` not all `dimen1` are attainable.
+If not attainable, the decimal `D` will ensure a closest match from below or from above but one does not know if the approximation from the other direction is better or worst).

+In a sense, this macro divides `<dimen1>` by `<dimen2>` but please continue reading this documentation for relevant information on how TeX handles dimensions.

 ## Quick review of basics: TeX points and scaled points